chouseknecht/symfony-container/README.md

 $ http://$(docker-machine ip default):8000
 ```

+### Start with the demo app

+The first time you start the symfony service an empty project is created, and you're ready to start development.
+If you're new to symfony and would rather start with the demo app, you can do that too.
+Just change the *DEMO_MODE* environment variable to *DEMO_MODE=1* in *container.yml*, and the service will be initialized with the [symfony demo](https://github.com/symfony/symfony-demo).

+As mentioned above, the built-in web server will automatically start, and you can access it on port 8000.

 ## Configuring PHP

 The *templates* directory contains *php.ini.j2*, which gets expanded and copied to */etc/php.ini* when you run `ansible-container build`.
 See Role Variables below for specific settings you can adjust using variables.